hbala3/IS147GroupBTask3/README.md

 Group Project Task 5: Use of JavaDocs

 In our project, JavaDocs are used to provide clear and structured documentation for all classes and methods that make up our Banking System.
-They describe what each part of the system does--such as creating accounts, depositing money, withdrawing funds, and checking balances.JavaDocs makes the system easier to maintain, update, and extend in the future.
+They describe what each part of the system does--such as creating accounts, depositing money, withdrawing funds, and checking balances.
+JavaDocs makes the system easier to maintain, update, and extend in the future.